ietf-tools/bibxml-service/docs/ref/env.rst

     If set to 1, Django’s built-in ``runserver`` is used to serve the GUI, and error pages are verbose.

+    It will also try to auto-detect IPs and hostnames and add them to ``INTERNAL_IP`` for Django debug toolbar to work in Docker environment.

     .. important:: Don’t set in production.